Humanitarian logistics: Satellite based internet services

 Communication, especially in the remote disaster zones is often difficult due to absence or damage to the mobile communication networks.
-During the war in Ukraine in 2022, Starlink (Satellite internet) services opened a new possibility to restore this vital service capability.
+During the Russian invasion of Ukraine in 2022, Starlink (Satellite internet) services opened a new possibility to restore this vital service capability.

 Environmental impact of humanitarian logistics

 While the primary goal of humanitarian logistics is saving lives, their environmental impact has been a source of concern.
 Adverse environmental impact can emanate from all the operations throughout the humanitarian supply chain including procurement, transportation, warehousing, delivery, and material waste.
 Compared to commercial supply chains, addressing environmental issues is more challenging in humanitarian logistics due to volatile context and absence of basic infrastructure such as recycling facilities.
-However, several humanitarian organizations such as International Committee of Red Cross (ICRC) have recently started to incorporate sustainability in their long term strategy.
+However, several humanitarian organizations such as International Committee of Red Cross (ICRC) have recently started to incorporate sustainability in their long-term strategy.
 Use of digital technologies have shown to provide humanitarian organizations with more visibility across their supply chain and thus lead to more environmentally sustainable supply chains.